material-foundation/flutter-packages/dynamic_color/README.md

 ### Plugin

-Under the hood, `DynamicColorBuilder` uses a plugin to talk to the Android OS.
+Under the hood, `DynamicColorBuilder` uses a plugin to talk to the OS.

 ### Color and color scheme harmonization